MicrosoftDocs/dynamics365smb-docs/business-central/faqs-chat-with-copilot.md

 - General limitations of AI

   AI systems are valuable tools but they're nondeterministic.
 The content they generate might not be accurate.
 So, it's important to use your judgment to review and verify responses Copilot before making decisions that could affect stakeholders like customers and partners.
-For most responses, Copilot also includes citations or reference links that you can use to quickly verify whether Copilot has come to the correct answer.
+For most responses, Copilot also includes citations or reference links that you can use to quickly verify whether Copilot gives a correct answer.
 For example, when asked how to perform some task, Copilot includes links to the source article.
 When asked to find a record based on specific criteria, Copilot includes links that describe the list page it identified as the topic of conversation.
 It also provides information about any filters or sorting that was applied to reach an answer.

 - Language limitations